 (a) Create and maintain a Committee plan for the year.

-(b) Review and assess this Charter at least annually, prepare revisions to its provisions as conditions dictate, and refer its assessment and any proposed revisions to the Corporate Governance and Compensation Committee or the Board.
+(b) Review and assess this Mandate at least annually and refer its assessment and any proposed revisions to the Corporate Governance and Compensation Committee.

-(c) Report and make recommendations periodically to the Board on the matters covered by this Charter.
+(c) Report and make recommendations periodically to the Board on the matters covered by this Mandate.

-(d) Perform any other activities consistent with this Charter, the Company’s Articles and By Laws and governing law, as the Audit Committee or the Board of Directors deems necessary or appropriate.
+(d) Perform any other activities consistent with this Mandate and governing law, as the Committee or the Board deems necessary or appropriate.

-(ii) all other financial statements that require approval by the Board, including financial statements for use in prospectuses or other offering or public disclosure documents and financial statements required by regulatory authorities; and
+(ii) all other financial statements that require approval by the Board, including financial statements for use in prospectuses or other offering or public disclosure documents and financial statements required by regulatory authorities.

-(b) Overseeing the work of the external auditors engaged for the purpose of preparing or issuing an auditor’s report or performing other audit, review or attest services for the Company, including the resolution of disagreements between management and the external auditors regarding financial reporting.
+(d) Oversee the work of the external auditors engaged for the purpose of preparing or issuing an auditors’ report or performing other audit, review or attest services for the Company, including the resolution of disagreements between management and the external auditors regarding financial reporting.

-(c) Before the release of financial statements and related disclosures to the public, obtain confirmation from the Chief Executive Officer and Chief Financial Officer as to the matters addressed in the certifications required by the securities regulatory authorities.
+(e) Before the release of annual and quarterly financial statements and related disclosures to the public, obtain confirmation from the Chief Executive Officer and Chief Financial Officer as to the matters addressed in the certifications required by the securities regulatory authorities.

-(e) Review the external auditors’ judgments about the quality and appropriateness, not just the acceptability, of the Company’s accounting principles and financial disclosure practices, as applied in its financial reporting.
+(g) Review the external auditors’ judgments about the quality and appropriateness (and not just the acceptability) of the Company’s accounting principles and financial disclosure practices, as applied in its financial reporting.

-(f) Review the status of significant accounting estimates and judgments and special issues (e.g., major transactions, changes in the selection or application of accounting policies, off-balance sheet items, effect of regulatory and financial initiatives).
+(h) Review the status of significant accounting estimates and judgments and special issues (for example, major transactions, changes in the selection or application of accounting policies, impairments and other write-offs, off-balance sheet items, and the effect of regulatory and financial initiatives).

-(g) Review and approve, if appropriate, major changes to the Company’s accounting principles and practices as suggested by management with the concurrence of the external auditors.
+(i) Review and (if appropriate) approve major changes to the Company’s accounting principles and practices as suggested by management with the concurrence of the external auditors.

-(a) Recommend to the Board of Directors: (i) the selection of the external auditors, considering independence and effectiveness; and (ii) the fees and other compensation to be paid to the external auditors.
+(a) Recommend to the Board (i) the selection of the external auditors for the purpose of preparing an auditors’ report, or performing other audit, review or attest services, taking into consideration independence and effectiveness, and (ii) the fees and other compensation to be paid to the external auditors.

-(b) Require, in accordance with applicable law that the external auditors report directly to the Audit Committee.
+(b) Require, in accordance with applicable law, that the external auditors report directly to the Committee.

 (c) Pre-approve all audit and non-audit services to be provided to the Company or its subsidiaries by the external auditors in a manner consistent with NI 52-110.

-(d) Oversee the work and review the performance of the external auditors and approve any proposed discharge of the external auditors when circumstances warrant.
+(d) Oversee the work and review the performance of the external auditors and approve any proposed termination of their appointment when circumstances warrant.

 (e) Monitor the relationship between management and the external auditors, including reviewing any management letters or other reports of the external auditors.

-(f) Discuss with the external auditors any (i) difference of opinion with management on material auditing or accounting issues, and (ii) any audit problems or difficulties experienced by the external audit in performing the audit.
-Where there are significant unsettled issues, the Audit Committee is to assist in arriving at an agreed course of action for the resolution of such matters.
+(f) Discuss with the external auditors any (i) difference of opinion with management on material auditing or accounting issues and (ii) audit problems or difficulties experienced by the external auditors in performing the audit.
+Where there is a significant unsettled issue, assist in arriving at an agreed course of action for the resolution of the matter.

-(i) Review and approve the Company’s hiring policies regarding partners, employees and former partners and employees of the Company’s external auditors.
+(i) Review and approve the Company’s hiring policies regarding partners and employees and former partners and employees of the external auditors (both current and former).

-(j) Consider any matter required to be communicated to the Audit Committee by the external auditors under applicable generally accepted auditing standards, applicable law and listing standards, including the auditor’s report to the Audit Committee (and management’s response thereto).
+(j) Consider any matter required to be communicated to the Committee by the external auditors under applicable generally accepted auditing standards, applicable law and listing standards, including the auditors’ report to the Audit Committee (and management’s response to the report).

-1.4 Monitoring Financial Matters, Internal Controls, Management Systems and Disclosure Controls
+4.4 Monitoring Financial Matters, Internal Controls, Management Systems and Disclosure Controls.

 (a) Oversee management’s review of the adequacy of the Company’s accounting and financial reporting systems, including with respect to the integrity and quality of the Company’s financial statements and other financial information.